• Skip to primary navigation

 Repeat.
 Spray the waffle maker with butter-flavored non-stick cooking spray and cook the remaining mixture the same as the first one.

-How Do You Know When Your Chaffle is Cooked?
+How Do You Know When a Chaffle is Cooked?

-Steam will escape from the waffle maker indicating that the chaffle is cooking and if you are using baking powder the waffle may also puff up.
+Steam will escape from the waffle maker, indicating that the chaffle is cooking.
+If you are using baking powder, the waffle may also puff up.
 It is fully cooked when there is no more steam and the chaffle is nicely golden brown.
 Begin to check if your chaffle is done at the time listed on the recipe and extend the cooking time 1 minute at a time as needed.

-The bottom plate of a waffle maker tends to cook a little hotter than the top plate.
-So you may find that the bottom of any waffle will be slightly more golden brown.
+The bottom plate of a waffle maker tends to cook a little hotter than the top plate, so the bottom of any waffle may be slightly more golden brown.

 Also, not all waffle makers will heat and cook the same.
 I have more than one Dash Mini Waffle Maker and each is a little different, some cook faster and some cook slower.